APogue/APogue.github.io/Readme.md

 #### 🔹 Collection-based listing (optional)

-For automatic indexing, sorting, and templating, you can define `_interviews/` as a Jekyll collection in `_config.yml`.
+For automatic indexing, sorting, and templating, define `_interviews/` as a Jekyll collection in `_config.yml`.
 This approach enables `layout: collection` pages that auto-display all items.